 10. Ecommerce store owner

 Have you ever wanted to run your own business?
 Now’s your chance.
-Anyone can start a company online with the right website and some checkout software, but this is not ordinary work from home..
-You can even use tools like dropshipping, so you don’t have to store any products in your own home.
+Anyone can start a company online with the right website and some checkout software.
+This is quite different from a lot of work from home opportunities.
+You can even use methods like dropshipping, so you don’t have to store any products in your own home.
 Dropshipping means that a third-party supplier deals with creating products and sending them to your customers for you.

-If you’re keen to run your own store, but you want to be a little more creative about it, then marketplaces like Etsy could be the perfect solution.
+If you’re keen to run your own ecommerce store, but you want to be a little more creative about it, then marketplaces like Etsy could be the perfect solution.
 Here, you have the option to create anything you like, from furniture, to clothes, and sell it to people around the world.
-Just remember that this work will require a lot of time and effort on your part.
+Just remember that this kind of flexible working will require a lot of time and effort on your part.

 11. Event planner

-Know how to create memorable experiences for a specific group of people?
+Know how to create memorable, personalised experiences for a specific group of people?
 Then you could do well as an event planner.
 Today, event planners don’t have to meet with their clients in-person to discuss parties, conferences, and weddings.
+Instead, they can do it all from their home office.
 A quick video conference could be all it takes to get a feel for what your customer needs so that you can create the perfect plan.

 12. Graphic Designer and Developer

 If you’re a creative person who loves drawing or making art, then you’ll thrive as a work from home graphic designer.
-These professionals can find gigs all over the web for things like logo and website design, or even just drawing a book cover.
+These professionals can find gigs all over the web for things like logo and website design, print adverts, or even illustrating a book cover.
 There are tons of opportunities out there, plus you can also create your own website or portfolio to boost your chances of finding more clients.

 Developers don’t need an office to be productive – they just need the right software.
 As a work from home developer, you can create anything you like, from amazing smartphone applications, to website widgets.
 Some developers also create entirely new programs from the comfort of their own homes.
 Just remember that you’ll need a decent amount of coding knowledge to succeed in this arena.